Loading...

 How to consume egg omelet, sambar, white rice without glucose spikes

-Replace white rice with brown rice or quinoa.
-These options have a slower impact on blood sugar levels and provide more fiber.
+Replace some of the white rice with brown rice or quinoa.
+These alternatives have more fiber and nutrients, which help in managing blood sugar levels.

 healthspan-mbl